numpy/numpy/doc/neps/nep-0037-array-module.rst

 API, omitting rarely used or non-recommended functionality.
 For example, minimal NumPy might include ``stack``, but not the other stacking functions ``column_stack``, ``dstack``, ``hstack`` and ``vstack``.
-This could clearly indicate to duck array authors and users want functionality is core and what functionality they can skip.
+This could clearly indicate to duck array authors and users what functionality is core and what functionality they can skip.

 Support for requesting a restricted subset of NumPy's API would be a natural